-- Real industrial production has stagnated since the fall of 2022, following a long recovery from the slump at the beginning of the COVID pandemic.
+- Real industrial production has stagnated with a slight downward trend since the fall of 2022, following a long recovery from the slump at the beginning of the COVID pandemic.
 COVID stimulus funding did not result in increased industrial production, which has remained below the peak levels at the end of 2018. - Real industrial production is likely to start rising, boosted by recent investment and retailers' inventories being trimmed back to more sustainable levels compared to sales.